Equivariant Structure on Smash Powers: -Spaces

-is injective. \end{lemma} \begin{proof} The \(O\)-orbit \(Oz\) is free if and only if the stabilizer subgroup \(\Stab_z^O\) of \(O\) is trivial.
+from the stabilizer subgroup with respect to the $G\ltimes O$-action is injective. \end{lemma} \begin{proof} The \(O\)-orbit \(Oz\) is free if and only if the stabilizer subgroup \(\Stab_z^O\) of \(O\) is trivial.
 Under the embedding of \(O\) in \(G \ltimes O\), this stabilizer subgroup corresponds to the kernel \(\Stab_z \cap (\{e\} \ltimes O) = \Stab_z \cap \proj_1^{-1}(e)\) of the composite homomorphism in question. \end{proof} For any space $Z$ with an action of the semi-direct product, its orbit space $Z_O$ inherits an action of $G$.
-We want to investigate in how far taking such $O$-orbits commutes with taking fixed points with respect to subgroups of $G$. \begin{prop} Let \(Z\) be an \(G \ltimes G\)-space (cf.~Remark \ref{semidirectactionrem}.)
-Assume that $O$ acts freely on $Z$ (away from the basepoint).\\ Then the canonical map from the quotient of the fixed points into the fixed points of the quotient \labeleq{factmap}{({Z^{G}})_{O^{G}} \rightarrow \left({Z}_{O}\right)^{G}} is injective.\\ \end{prop} \begin{proof} Assume $[z_1]$ and $[z_2]$ in $({Z^G})_{O^G}$ map to the same element in the target, \ie $z_1 = A z_2$, for some $A$ in $O$.
-Then for any $g$ in $G$ we have
+We want to investigate in how far taking such $O$-orbits commutes with taking fixed points with respect to subgroups of $G$. \begin{prop} Let \(Z\) be an \(G \ltimes O\)-space.
+Assume that $O$ acts freely on $Z$.\\ Then the canonical map from the quotient of the fixed points into the fixed points of the quotient \labeleq{factmap}{({Z^{G}})_{O^{G}} \rightarrow \left({Z}_{O}\right)^{G}} is injective.\\ \end{prop} \begin{proof} Assume that two non-base points $[z_1]$ and $[z_2]$ in $({Z^G})_{O^G}$ map to the same element in the target, \ie $z_1 = A z_2$, for some $A$ in $O$.
+Then for any $g$ in $G$ we have that

-But since the $O$ action on $Z$ was free, this implies that $A = \phi(g) A$ for all $g \in G$.
+Since the $O$-action on $Z$ was free, this implies that $A = \phi(g) A$ for all $g \in G$.
 Thus $A \in O^G$ and $[z_1]= [z_2]$. \end{proof} Surjectivity can not be guaranteed in this generality, as the following example illustrates: